Kim Bangs (Chosen Books)

 I rarely represent children’s books, but will look at picture books and board books, both fiction and nonfiction, if you twist my arm or offer me donuts.
 [Those are Bob’s own words, so come with donuts if you want to pitch picture or board books!]

-Linda Howard (Tyndale)
+Linda Howard (David C. Cook)

 Acquiring